Studentidrettsforbundet/arrangere/README.md

 Update the emulator data:

-1. Copy data from firestore (the production data): gcloud firestore export gs://arrangere-a8fca.appspot.com/your-chosen-name
+1. Copy data from firestore (the production data) with the command: `gcloud firestore export gs://arrangere-a8fca.appspot.com/your-chosen-name`
-2. Download the data: gsutil -m cp -r gs://arrangere-a8fca.appspot.com/your-chosen-name .
+2. Download the data with the command: `gsutil -m cp -r gs://arrangere-a8fca.appspot.com/your-chosen-name . `
 3. Update the path "emulator": "firebase emulators:start --import arrangereDefaultData" in package.json to use your new folder, i.e "--import your-chosen-name"

 N.B: The unit tests uses arrangereDefaultDate, replacing this will lead to failing tests without updating the collections ands doc Ids in the tests.